 Specially developed for AMA by The Ken Blanchard Companies®

 The Voice of Leadership: How Leaders Inspire, Influence and Achieve Results

 Master crucial leadership communication skills for maximum impact.

 Achieving Leadership Success Through People

-Does your staff lead by creating rapport, synergy and two-way trust?
+Lead more effectively by creating rapport, synergy and two-way trust.

 Advanced Leadership Communication Strategies

 Through effective leadership communication, motivate action at every level and influence even the toughest executives, customers, subordinates and stakeholders.

 An intensive three-day executive leadership training event that explores your role as a leader, visionary and strategic thinker!